-First of all, the rating experiment (Experiment I) and the binary yes/no experiment (Experiment II) yielded the same ordering between the four grammatical conditions.
-The results thus further support Nishimura's (2003) original observation in that naive Japanese speakers most frequently find the devoicing of OCP-violating geminates possible.
-The results extend beyond Kawahara (2011a) and Kawahara (2011b) by showing this with a yes/no format.
+First of all, the rating experiment (Kawahara 2012b) and the binary yes/no experiment (the current experiment) yielded the same ordering between the four grammatical conditions.
+The results further support Nishimura's (2003) original observation, since naive Japanese speakers find devoicing of OCP-violating geminates possible more frequently than devoicing of non-OCP-violating geminates.

+The results extend beyond Kawahara (2011a), Kawahara (2011b), and Kawahara (2012b) by showing this pattern with a yes/no format.

 Second, even when the speakers made binary yes/no judgments, we observe a four-way grammatical distinction.
-This result shows that the gradient pattern obtained in Experiment I was not due to the fact that the participants used a scale for their judgments (see Coleman and Pierrehumbert 1997; Dankovičová et al. 1998; Frisch et al. 2004 for similar results in wellformedness/wordlikeliness judgment tasks).
-The phonological judgment pattern, at least in the case of Japanese devoicing, shows a gradient distinction that goes beyond a "grammatical" vs. "ungrammatical" dichotomy, regardless of whether we use a scale-based task or a binary yes/no task as an experimental format.
+This result shows that the gradient pattern obtained in Kawahara (2012b) was not due to the fact that the participants used a scale for their judgments (see Coleman and Pierrehumbert 1997; Dankovičová et al. 1998; Frisch et al. 2004 for similar results in wellformedness/word-likeliness judgment tasks).
+The phonological judgment pattern, at least in the case of Japanese devoicing, shows a gradient distinction that goes beyond a "grammatical" vs. "ungrammatical" dichotomy, regardless of whether we use a scale-based task or a binary yes/no task as the experimental format.

 One may argue that this four-way grammatical distinction had arisen from averaging over a non-homogeneous speech community or a non-homogeneous set of items.
-To address this possibility, analyses similar to those reported in Figures 2-5 were run for Experiment II, and these analyses showed that the four-way grammatical distinction did not arise from averaging over a non-homogeneous speech community or a non-homogeneous set of items.
+To address this possibility, analyses similar to those reported in Figures 2-5 were run for the current experiment, and these analyses showed that the four-way grammatical distinction did not arise from averaging over a non-homogeneous speech community or a non-homogeneous set of items.